yangdanny97/docs2types/README.md

 ## extract_and_apply_annotations

 This is a semi-automated way to add parameter defaults to stubs.
-It leverages LLMs that is 1. very fast and 2. deterministic across runs.
+It leverages LLMs in a way that 1. doesn't make the script super slow and 2. is deterministic across runs.
 Since the LLM is only used to generate a mapping of docstring types to type annotations, it should be a little bit easier to review.

 ### Example with pandas-stubs